capybara-brain346/peer-review-agent/README.md

 Peer Review Agent

-An AI-powered peer review system for blog posts and technical content.
+A peer review system for blog posts and technical content.
 The agent provides detailed feedback on accuracy, clarity, tone, and structure using Google's Gemini model.

 Features